Cooper Tires Logo

 Cooper Tires: Brand overview

-Cooper Tires – a non-existent since 2021 American manufacturer of 10,000 types of tires, owning ten plants in the USA, China, Great Britain, Mexico, and Sri Lanka and founded in 1914 by stepbrothers Schaefer and Hart.
+Cooper Tires, a non-existent American manufacturer of 10,000 tire types, with 10 plants in the USA, China, Great Britain, Mexico, and Sri Lanka, was founded in 1914 by stepbrothers Schaefer and Hart.
 Annual turnover is around $3 billion.
 In 2021, it was acquired by Goodyear Tire and Rubber Company.

 Meaning and History